Hunting Skills

 “Arjumand?”
 Nur Mahal asked, “I received her letter a few days back and...”

 “Ever since Qandahari Begum has given birth to the girl child, letters from Shehzaade Khurram are not that frequent.
 I am afraid he is taking a liking to his Begum.”
-Asaf Khan spoke carefully lowering his voice.
+Asaf Khan spoke carefully, lowering his voice.
 Nur Mahal shook her head.

 “Isn’t it the same thing?”
 Asaf Khan frowned.
 Nur Mahal shook her head.

-“No.” She said adjusting her bangles “It is not.”
+“No.” She said, adjusting her bangles, “It is not.”
 Asaf Khan waited for her to speak.

 Asaf Khan’s jaws tightened.
-Whether this newfound confidence of Nur Mahal was simply because she was married to the Padshah or from something else it was hard for him to decipher.
+Whether this newfound confidence of Nur Mahal was simply because she was married to the Padshah or from something else, it was hard for him to decipher.

 “You sound overconfident.”
-He said quickly “The mind of men is very fleeting...”
+He said quickly, “The mind of men is very fleeting...”

 “Is it?”
-She said, “But what if I tell you Shehzaade Khurram can care for his Begums and children all he wants and in the end he will always love Arju will it not be enough?”
+She said, “But what if I tell you Shehzaade Khurram can care for his Begums and children all he wants and in the end, he will always love Arju, will it not be enough?”
 She was met with Asaf Khan’s silence.

 “Fine.”
-She shrugged “I will ask the emperor about the wedding at dinner.”
+She shrugged, “I will ask the emperor about the wedding at dinner.”
 Asaf Khan smiled hopefully at her words.
-“But...” she was quick to add “if he delays it I can’t nag.”
+“But...” she was quick to add, “if he delays it, I can’t nag.”
 He agreed.

 “I will make sure the wedding is arranged soon.
 I will write to Shehzaade Khurram asking him about the status of his expeditions.”
 Jahangir’s words made Nur Mahal share a glance with her brother.
 Asaf Khan had a sign of relief across his face.

 Nur Mahal’s hunting is mentioned by Jahangir himself when she shot two lions with a single shot in 1617.
 She has also been mentioned as killing a tiger.
-This incident is fiction, inspired by her hunting skills which he admired because I imagine there were many more hunting expeditions she excelled than the ones mentioned.
+This incident is fiction, inspired by her hunting skills, which he admired because I imagine there were many more hunting expeditions she excelled in than the ones mentioned.

 Popular posts from this blog